by Denis Wuestman

 How many of us have watched a sports coach, been coached by a sports coach or coached a sports team?
 I would think that you would fall into one of these categories.
 So, in sports, coaches play an important role as they very often are responsible for organizing a team, creating a strategy for how a team executes, adjusting the game plan, running practices and instructing individuals to become better at what they do and how they contribute. it’s the same with a life coach.

 Sport mimics life in many ways, at least for me.
 In sports, there are daily practices, game plans, the game itself, adjustments, another practice, another game, practice new things..etc.
 Let’s go to normal life – there are daily rituals, jobs, family, adjustments we make to meet the demands of life, another day, more lessons that help us adjust etc…of course I oversimplified this but you get the picture.
 So why is it that we think of coaches for only sports – while in certain elements of life a coach would come in handy?
 Ok- I get that sports teams need that central figure to work – in fact good coaches can really help a team and visa versa.
 So where can coaching really help us in life?

 First let’s see where you might seek the help of others.
 Perhaps you have advisors like a financial planner or doctor or even a close friend or family member.
 Clearly they have an expertise that you rely upon and are very important to our daily lives.
 Yet as advisors they make recommendations and give advice.
-While a coach in sports may do the same thing – there are great examples of coaches who help others “think through” a situation and help them uncover the answer for themselves.
+While a coach in sports may do the same thing – there are great examples of life coaches who help others “think through” a situation and help them uncover the answer for themselves.
 I like to refer to this as a “thinking partner” and have used this successfully in business leadership situations where the manager is trying to get the work done while at the same time helping their employee grow in their roles.
 This is where the real power of coaching comes in.
 It is transformational to the person on the receiving end.